Kandel to head corporate governance initiative

-Myron Kandel, a nationally known print and broadcast journalist with more than 50 years of experience in the business, has been picked to head a first-in-the nation initiative designed to shed light on the issues of corporate governance and investor protection.
+Myron Kandel, a print and broadcast journalist with more than 50 years of experience, has been picked to head a first-in-the nation initiative designed to shed light on the issues of corporate governance and investor protection.

 Kandel – for 25 years CNN’s financial editor of CNN before retiring earlier this year – will spearhead the Initiative for Corporate Governance and Investor Protection, funded primarily through an endowment created by a $5 million securities settlement negotiated in 2002 by the state Bureau of Securities Regulation and Tyco International.

 The initiative will be affiliated with the New Hampshire College and University Council, a consortium of 16 colleges, meaning it will have a strong focus on education – of both corporate executives and individual investors.
 Plans call for events to be held across the state at various campuses, involving students, faculty and the general public in a “broad-based examination of these crucial issues,” according to a press release from the Bureau of Securities Regulation announcing the initiative.

 Gov. John Lynch, who before his election in 2004 sat on the board that oversaw the Tyco settlement and eventually selected Kandel and set up the initiative, said he saw the effort as one “that will help educate present and future business leaders about appropriate standards of conduct, stimulate a national debate about sound corporate governance and help protect the nation’s investors.”

 Kandel said the initiative’s mission “is to shine a national spotlight” on “corporate and financial misdeeds” as well as to “emphasize the value of public responsibility in government, business and everyday life.”

 Looking to the future, he said, “we hope to formulate standards of proper conduct for the future” for the nation’s corporate leaders.